 With an IPX4 weather rating, this model is waterproof as well as dustproof for sheltered outdoor use; it should not be exposed to rain or moisture.
 A silver aluminum housing adds durability while making for an attractive addition to outdoor living spaces.
 This model is also rated for indoor use.

-Most patio heaters have a utilitarian look that can negatively impact the aesthetics of an outdoor living space.
+Many patio heaters have a utilitarian look that can negatively impact the aesthetics of outdoor living spaces.
 They can also get in the way, especially during warmer months when they’re not in use.
-With its fire pit feel and versatility that makes it a useful piece of furniture even in midsummer, this propane fire pit from Tacklife is a suitable option for smaller patios.
+On the other hand, this propane fire pit from TACKLIFE is an attractive option for smaller patios.
 When not functioning as a heater, this heater includes a cover, allowing it to function as a table.

 The table, which measures 28 inches long, 28 inches wide, and 25 inches high, features an open gas flame with a powerful 50,000 BTU output that provides a broad circle of warmth around it.
-Lava rocks and an attractive faux rattan and wood exterior add to the aesthetics of outdoor living spaces.
+Lava rocks and a stylish faux rattan and wood exterior add to the aesthetics of outdoor living spaces.
 The space beneath the table is large enough to house a 20-pound propane tank.

 FAQs About Outdoor Heaters